 Product Lifecycle Management

 Between 20 and 50 million metric tons of electronic waste are discarded worldwide each year.
 In the U.S., less than 30% of e-waste was recycled in 2012.
 The smartphone market alone grew by 13% in 2015 over 2014.
 Ingram Micro provides solutions supporting reverse logistics including returns management, repair and asset management and recycling programs for carriers, original equipment manufacturers (OEMs) and insurance providers, in order to reduce the environmental impact of waste electronics.
-Please visit the following links below to learn more about the various services we offer.
+Please visit the following link to learn more about the various services we offer: Lifecycle Services.